Skip to content

 Key Designs

-1. Key-Focus Heads (KFH) Discovery and Validation:
+1. Key-Focus Heads (KFH) Discovery and Verification: Reading critical steps from the model's own attention

 Loss & Training

-The reward function is defined as \(r_i = \mathbb{I}[o_i \text{ correct}](1 - \alpha \cdot \sigma(f(o_i)))\), where \(f(o_i) = \sigma((\text{len}(o_i) - \text{mean}(q)) / \text{std}(q))\).
-The RLOO advantage estimator is \(A^i = r_i - \frac{1}{G-1}\sum_{j \neq i} r_j\).
-KFH selection takes the top-\(N\) heads by SRA, and their behavior remains stable throughout RL training (Pearson correlation > 0.85).
+The reward function is \(r_i = \mathbb{I}[o_i \text{ correct}](1 - \alpha \cdot \sigma(f(o_i)))\), where \(f(o_i) = \sigma((\text{len}(o_i) - \text{mean}(q)) / \text{std}(q))\).
+The RLOO advantage estimator \(A^i = r_i - \frac{1}{G-1}\sum_{j \neq i} r_j\) is used.
+KFHs are selected from the top N heads by SRA and remain stable during RL training (Pearson correlation > 0.85).

 Key Experimental Results